Stunner1000/E-commerce-Data-Warehouse-Analytics/README.md

 ## Data Model

-*(Describe your data model here.
-You can include a diagram or list the tables and their columns.)*

 The data warehouse follows a star schema, with a central `sales_fact` table connected to dimension tables: `customer_dimension`, `product_dimension`, and `time_dimension`.